SystemRDL/PeakRDL-regblock/docs/licensing.rst

 What is covered by the GPL v3 license?
 --------------------------------------
 The GPL license is intended for the code generator itself.
-This includes all Python sources, Jinja demplate files, as well as testcase infrastructure not explicitly mentioned in the exemptions below.
+This includes all Python sources, Jinja template files, as well as testcase infrastructure not explicitly mentioned in the exemptions below.